domluna/howdoi/README.md

 Oh no!
 This doesn't actually work there's no template called my-web-server.
 Let's add some context:

-### λ ~/code/howdoi: howdoi "how do i write a web server with bun" -c https://bun.sh/guides/ecosystem/hono
+### λ ~/code/howdoi: howdoi https://bun.sh/guides/ecosystem/hono "how do i write a web server with bun"

 2024/04/02 15:20:21 Scraping the web page: https://bun.sh/guides/ecosystem/hono
 Based on the information provided in the document, here's how you can write a web server using Bun and the Hono framework: